RavensbourneWebMedia/UX-design/sessions/session-02.md

 # Play time!

 What's a social network's **personality**?

 1. Team up with one or two other people
-2. Imagine your social network of choice is a person, the **character** in a short **play** (2-3 minutes).
+2. Imagine a social network as a person, the **character** in a short **play** (2-3 minutes).
 3. Choose one of the following scenarios (or invent one of your own!)

 	* a dialogue between the personification of a social network and its user(s)
 	* a dialogue between two users, mediated by the social network
 	* a dialogue between two or more social networks.
 You can take inspiration from [this ads campaign](http://www.youtube.com/watch?v=D0IEwkJ_-cc&list=PL8LyrHIAQqsely-o1aiJ6bakNtkV5t_zT)

-4. Jot down your script in [this Google Doco](https://docs.google.com/document/d/1JUlogNpOp9q2N-NADW17y94h-4F0cpzWKh29opA30cw/edit?usp=sharing)
+4. You can use [this Google Doco](https://docs.google.com/document/d/1JUlogNpOp9q2N-NADW17y94h-4F0cpzWKh29opA30cw/edit?usp=sharing) to jot down your script
 Whilst the social network personification characters may be rather surreal, bizarre or allegorical, it's useful to base your user characters on **real people**, people that you know personally (but not yourself).

 Think about a specific situation, a *task* that your user character needs to get done.

 # Assignment for the next session

-Imagine your social network of choice is a person, the character in a short play (2-3 minutes).
+Imagine a social network of as a person, the character in a short play (2-3 minutes).
 Write the script for it.

 This can be a spin-off of the story you came up with in class, or a completely new story.